 - Once you know what your theme will be, it’s time to find photos that fit the theme.
 This might be something you do for your senior due to their dementia stage, but certainly, let them assist you if they’re interested.

 - To make a beautiful scrapbook, head to local craft store for the following supplies:

 - a glue stick

 - embellishments ranging from jewels to ribbons and everything in between (make sure they aren’t a choking hazard for someone in the later stages of dementia).

-Once you’re happy with it, glue everything into place.
+- Once you’re happy with it, you or they can glue everything into place.
 Then add embellishments to make each page sparkle and shine!

-The important thing was that we spent a wonderful afternoon together chatting, reminiscing, and laughing as we created our goodies.
+The important thing is to spend a wonderful day together chatting, reminiscing, and laughing as you create your goodies.

 Following Betty Crocker’s recipe, here are the ingredients and quantities you’ll need to make chocolate chip cookies:

 - Semisweet chocolate chips (2 cups)